StrangeBeeCorp/docs/docs/thehive/operations/backup-restore/backup/hot-backup.md

     }
     ```

-&nbsp;

-### Backup
+#### Create snapshots

 Following actions should be performed to backup the data successfully:

 1. Create a snapshot
 2. Save the data

 !!!
-Tip "The steps described below for data backup should be executed on each node.
+Warning "The steps described below for data backup should be executed on each node.
 Each node's data should be backed up to ensure consistency in the backups."

-&nbsp;

-#### Create a snapshot and an archive

 Considering that ${BACKUP} is the name of the snapshot, run the following commands:

-##### 1 - Use the `nodetool snapshot` command to create a snapshot of all keyspaces:
+##### 1 - Use the `nodetool snapshot` command to create a snapshot of all keyspaces

 !!!
 Example  ""